- Education and Science»

 This type of joke divided Republicans and Democrats more fully into extreme opposite camps, one wanting more to help the less fortunate and the other wanting more for people to help themselves, despite their circumstances.
 The parties have maintained much of this distance into the 21st century.

-After the administration of FDR, some people claimed.
-"He made an awful lot of lazy people" with his helping programs.
-Others saw him as a savior of sorts, creating jobs and preventing masses of people from dying of starvation.
+During and after the presidential administration of FDR, some naysayers claimed that "He made an awful lot of lazy people" with his helping programs.
+Whether or not that is true, he did save many lives by providing food and work, among other necessities.
+Other voices called him a savior of sorts, creating jobs and preventing masses of people from dying of starvation.

 Highlights of the Roosevelt Presidency: